-3. STAY K9-PhD Test Description Student asks their dog to stay, in a sit Student asks their dog to stay, in a sit or down, while student places an unsteady object on a chair.
-Notes Student shall continue to hold unste choose either a sit or down for the st chair.
-The dog may shift in place du throughout the stay.
-Student may rel ay.
-With the dog in the stay, studen uring the stay though must remain t will place the unsteady object on a in the same position (sit or down) EXCELLENT Needs Work INCOMPLETE Scoring Guidelines Dog stays with 1 cue.
+3. STAY K9-PhD Test Description Student asks their dog to stay, in a sit or down, while student places an unsteady object on a chair.
+Notes Student shall continue to hold unsteady object from Loose Leash Walking and Back Up tests.
+Student can choose either a sit or down for the stay.
+With the dog in the stay, student will place the unsteady object on a chair.
+The dog may shift in place during the stay though must remain in the same position (sit or down) throughout the stay.
+Student may release dog after placing the object on the chair.
+EXCELLENT NEEDS WORK INCOMPLETE Scoring Guidelines Dog stays with 1 cue.
 Student gives 2 to 3 cues to stay, or student resets dog 1 time.
-Student gives 4 or more cues to stay, or student resets dog 2 or more times. ١ WARM-UP TIME K9-PhD Test Description Dog and student are allowed up to 5 minutes to explore and acclimate to the testing area.
-Notes Dog should remain on-leash during th nis time.
-EXCELLENT Needs Work Dog does not eliminate, or dog Scoring eliminates in potty area, or student Guidelines successfully interrupts and redirects dog to potty area if dog starts to eliminate outside of potty area. before continuing evaluation.
-4 VO DED 4.
-COME AND LEASHING UP MANNERS K9-PhD Test A. Student calls their dog to come fr student. om 20 feet away and pass by distra ections placed between the dog and Description B. Student asks their dog to sit or down, and attaches leash and detaches long line before releasing the dog.
-Notes A. Distraction items of 2 food bowls containing kibble and 2 non-food items (plush toys, rubber toys, or wadded pieces of paper) are placed on the ground at 4 foot intervals and offset 5 feet from each side of path between dog and student.
+Student gives 4 or more cues to stay, or student resets dog 2 or more times.
+WARM-UP TIME K9-PhD Test Description Dog and student are allowed up to 5 minutes to explore and acclimate to the testing area.
+Notes Dog should remain on-leash during t freely during the Warm-Up Time. his time.
+Food treats, petting, toys, a nd on-leash games may be used Excellent NEEDS WORK Dog eliminates outside of the Scoring designated potty area, or needs Guidelines - more than 5 minutes to acclimate dog to potty area if dog starts to eliminate outside of potty area. before continuing evaluation. " 212 4.
+COME AND LEASHING UP MANNERS K9-PhD Test Description A. Student calls their dog to come from 20 feet away and pass by distractions placed between the dog and student.B.
+Student asks their dog to sit or down, and attaches leash and detaches long line before releasing the dog. rls containing kibble and 2 non-food wadded pieces of paper) are placed on the ground at 4 foot intervals and offset 5 feet from each side of path between dog and student.
 (Food bowls must be covered so that dog cannot, by chance, ingest the food.)
-Student will attach a long line to their dog, and Evaluator will hold the long line.
-Student will walk by the distraction items to a point 20 feet away and then call their dog to come.
+Natas Student will attach a long line to their dog, and Evaluator will hold the long line.
+Student will walk by the Notes distraction items to a point 20 feet away and then call their dog to come.
 B When dog comes, student will have dog sit or down.
-Student will both attach leash and detach long line while dog remains in sit or down, and then release their dog.
-Dog should remain in sit or down while the leash is attached and the long line is detached.
-EXCELLENT NEEDS WORK INCOMPLETE Scoring Guidelines A. Dog comes to student with 1 cue to come (and 1 cue to leave it, if needed) and responds to cue within 3 seconds, and dog's nose does not investigate within 2 feet of items.
-B. Dog sits or downs with 1 cue until released. and/or to leave it, or dog needs 4 to 5 seconds to respond to cue, or dog's nose investigates within 2 feet of an item but does not touch item.
-B. Student gives 2 to 3 cues to sit come and/or to leave it; or dog does not respond to cue within 5
+Student will both attach leash and detach long line and then release their dog.
+Dog sho uld remain in sit or down while the leash is attached and the long line is EXCELLENT NEEDS WORK INCOMPLETE A. Student gives 2 cues to come and/or to leave it, or dog needs 4 come and/or to leave it; or dog Scoring Guidelines to 5 seconds to respond to cue, or does not respond to cue within 5 - dog's nose investigates within 2 seconds, or touches an item, or dog feet of an item but does not touch passes by student, or dog does not item. come.
+B. Student gives 2 to 3 cues to sit or down until released, or student resets dog 1 time. times; or dog does not sit or down.